quat1024/BotaniaTweaks/README.md

   * make any generating flower you want passive decay
   * reduce the passive decay timer
 * GIANT buffs to underutilized & cool mana sources
-  * entropinnyum buff - 8x mana output
-    * you can run it off a cobbleworks
   * spectrolus buff - 10x mana output
     * doesn't need 1 whole double chest of wool to fill a pool, lmao
   * big buff to manastorm charge mana output
     * "wait, those even had mana output?" you ask?
     * mmmhmm, yea, they did
+    * this is left as an exercise to the reader
 * unlocked petal apothecary items (put any items in Petal Apothecary)
   * except seeds and buckets, duh
-* use Garden of Glass's much cheaper prices to run the Orechid, even if GoG is not enabled
+* use Garden of Glass's much cheaper prices to run the Orechid, even if GoG is not enabled (this is so fucking op)
 * make the Entropinnyum ignore TNT from a TNT duplicator device
-* make the Entropinnuim only accept vanilla TNT
+* make the Entropinnyim only accept vanilla TNT
 * readd Horn of the Wild compat with Agricraft crops (which got lost somewhere in an update)
   * dooting a crop with a horn harvests and replants it while keeping the crop sticks, like in 1.7
   * I patch Agricraft for this instead of Botania (smh scope creep)